jha-git/jha-git/README.md

 Language: Javascript </br>
 Technical Skills: ReactJs + Redux, Firebase, CSS(Grid + Flexbox + SASS)

+#### PROJECTS: Please see the pinned repositories.

+---

 ### 📫 How to reach me:

 Telegram: @GobindJha

+##### 💬 Message for Other Developers:
+I am looking for like minded people to collaborate on projects, building new tech related solutions & contract work opportunities.
+Feel free to message me!